Michaelvasandani/RecipesAnalysis/README.md

 4. **Normalize Population and Urban Data**
    I combined the columns `POPULATION_URBAN`, `POPULATION_DENSITY_URBAN`, and `AREA_PERCENT_URBAN` into a single column named `URBAN`.
 This column accounts for the percent of a state’s population in urban areas, population density, and the proportion of the state classified as urban.
 This allows for better comparisons between states with different urbanization levels.

-5. **Validate Data Integrity**
-   Finally, I checked all columns to ensure they had the correct data types.
-For instance:
-   - Numerical columns such as `OUTAGE.DURATION`, `CUSTOMERS.AFFECTED`, and `DEMAND.LOSS.MW` were converted to `float`.
-   - Categorical columns, such as `CAUSE.CATEGORY`, were converted to categorical data types to optimize memory usage and processing speed.

 ## Outage Data